The college years can present unique challenges for students and their families.

-Often overlooked is the fact that the college experience is a significant transition for the parents of college students, too.
-As parents, you may experience feelings of happiness, excitement, and pride when your daughter or son leaves for college.
-At the same time, you may feel a sense of sadness and pain and have many understandable fears and concerns about your son or daughter's future and well-being.
-You may worry about your children's safety and ability to care effectively for themselves.
-You may fear "losing" your children as they begin to function more independently and forms deep attachments with peers.
+Often overlooked is the fact that the college experience is a significant transition for the families of college students, too.
+As parents, you may experience feelings of happiness, excitement, and pride when your child leaves for college.
+At the same time, you may feel a sense of sadness and pain and have many understandable fears and concerns about your child's future and well-being.
+You may worry about your child's safety and ability to care effectively for themselves.
+You may fear "losing" your children as they begin to function more independently and form deep attachments with peers.
 You may be concerned about how your student will deal with alcohol, drugs, and sexual relationships.
 You may also wonder how your student's performance in college will reflect on you as the parent.
-It may be comforting to know that most parents and students report increased closeness as well as increased independence as the senior year approaches.
+It may be comforting to know that most parents and students report increased closeness as well as increased independence as college approaches.

-- Although your children want and need to become more autonomous during this period, it is important for them to know you are still available.
-Maintaining a supportive relationship with them can be critical, particularly during their first year of college.
+Maintaining a supportive relationship when your child leaves home is a new and important development, particularly during their first year of college.
 If you and your student were not particularly close prior to their leaving home, it is still important for you to convey your support.
-You may be surprised to find that some space and distance from your student can help improve your relationships with them.
+You may be surprised to find that some space and distance from your student can help improve your relationship with them.

-- Be realistic and specific with your student about financial issues, including what you will and will not pay for, as well as your expectations for how they will spend money.
+- Agree on a budget.
+Be realistic and specific with your student about financial issues, including what you will and will not pay for, as well as your expectations for how they will spend money.

-- It is also important to be realistic about your student's academic performance, recognizing that not every straight-A student in high school will be a straight-A student in college.
-Help your student set reasonable academic goals; and encourage them to seek academic assistance when needed.
+- Focus on academic strategies, not only the grades.
+It is important to be realistic about your student's academic performance, recognizing that not every straight-A student in high school will be a straight-A student in college.
+Help your student set reasonable academic goals; encourage them to establish regular study routines & good habits and encourage them to seek academic assistance when needed.

 - Find out contact information for people involved in the various aspects of your student's college experience.
 If you have questions, or if a particular problem arises, call the appropriate person, but make sure to involve your student in a collaborative effort to address the problem.

-- Do your best to develop and maintain your own social support.
+- Develop and maintain your own social support system.

-- Do your best to maintain your own sense of well-being.
+- Maintain your own sense of well-being.
 This may involve eating and sleeping well, exercising, and setting new and creative goals for yourself.
-Perhaps this is a good time to do some of things you put off while your children were growing up-taking on a project or hobby can be an excellent way to channel your energy and feelings.
+Perhaps this is a good time to do things you put off while your children were growing up.
+Taking on a project or hobby can be an excellent way to channel your energy and feelings.

 Services provided by the Gettysburg College Counseling Services

-The Counseling Service provides free, confidential services for Gettysburg students, including individual and group counseling; walk-in consultations; emergency psychological services; limited medication management and psycho-educational outreach programming.
+The Counseling Service provides free, confidential services for Gettysburg students, including assessments; walk-in emergency sessions; individual and group counseling; limited medication management and psycho-educational outreach programming.

 Students seek counseling for a variety of reasons, including relationship concerns, difficulties with roommates, loneliness, isolation, emotional difficulties including depression and anxiety, eating issues, and identity issues.
 Normally these problems are relatively temporary and students recover fairly quickly; however, if the intensity or persistence of any of the problems makes it hard for your student to function effectively, or if your student is experiencing suicidal thoughts or feelings, it is advisable to encourage your student to come to the Counseling and Wellness Services building right away.
-It usually works best to allow your son or daughter to take the initiative in accessing our services-if you are the one who calls and makes an appointment, your son or daughter may be less likely to follow through.
+It usually works best to allow your student to take the initiative in accessing our services-if you are the one who calls and makes an appointment, your student may be less likely to follow through.

 Gettysburg College Counseling Services as a resource for parents

-The staff of Counseling and Wellness Services encourages parents to reach out for resources in addition to phone calls from parents who may fear that their student is undergoing emotional difficulties.
-It is difficult being at a distance and knowing that a son or daughter is in distress.
+The staff of Counseling and Wellness Services is here to serve you too.
+We may not know your child, but we have significant expertise in this age group.
+We encourage parents to reach out for resources and consultations.
+We also know it is difficult being at a distance and knowing that a loved one is in distress.
+We will also take phone calls from parents who have reason to be concerned that their student is undergoing significant emotional difficulties.
 The staff would like to be supportive and will listen to a parent's concerns.
 A parent may offer information that could be invaluable to a student's treatment.
-You can reach us at 717-337-6960 or firstname.lastname@example.org and a staff member will get back to you within 24 hours.
+You can reach us at 717-337-6960 or email@example.com and a staff member will get back to you within 24 hours.
 For urgent concerns please contact Campus Safety at 717-337-6911.

-The Counseling and Wellness Services staff must adhere to professional ethical standards and to state and local laws relating to confidentiality.
-These standards and laws prevent us from speaking with concerned parents about their student's contact with us unless we have the student's written permission to do so.
-Consequently, if a child were to tell a parent that he or she is seeing a counselor and the parent would like to be able to talk to the counselor, the student must sign a release of information that will enable the staff to discuss the situation with the parent.
+The Counseling and Wellness Services staff must adhere to professional ethical standards and to state laws regarding confidentiality.
+These standards and laws restrict us from sharing information with anyone, including parents, about a student unless we have the student's written permission to do so.
+Consequently, if a child were to tell a parent that he or she is seeing a clinician and the parent would like to be able to talk to the clinician, the student must sign a release of information that will enable staff to discuss the situation with the parent.